starcoinorg/starcoin-vs-ethereum-rpc/README.md

 2. Go to Postman Environments page, then import `starcoin.postman_environment.json`
 3. Run your local Starcoin network, or join online Starcoin network, like `barnard`, please refer to official Starcoin [documentation](https://developer.starcoin.org/en/setup/runnetwork/).
 The difference is that here we will open all Websocket and HTTP APIs for testing.
 For security, please do not tell your node URL to others.

+Note: if an API's response contains `result: null` instead of `error: {...}`, it's working as expected.

 Start barnard node
 ```
 ./starcoin -n barnard --push-server-url http://miner-metrics-pushgw.starcoin.org:9191/ --push-interval 60 --miner-thread 4 --websocket-apis all --http-apis all